Painter of the Bible

 Frequently asked questions

-Why did Donatello paint Bible scenes?
+Why did Donatello paint scenes from the Bible?

-What is Donatello known for?
+What is Donatello best known for in Christian art?

 Further reading